-All items in this section (except Item 3) are coded with Yes= 1 or No= 3.
-All of Section O-Technology Use, needs to be completed unless No was selected for IC7655, then the skip pattern should be followed.
+All items in this section are coded with Yes= 1 or No= 3.
+All of Section O - Technology Use, needs to be completed unless No was selected for IC7655 in item 3, then the skip pattern should be followed.

 Item 1- Precision Ag Practices: